GenURL: A General Framework for Unsupervised Representation Learning: Introduction

 \section{Introduction}

-Learning intrinsic low-dimensional representations from high-dimensional data without human supervision, i.e., unsupervised representation learning (URL), is a long-standing problem.
-As the high-dimensional data is usually highly redundant and non-Euclidean, a widespread assumption is that data lies on a low-dimensional ambient space.
-Given a finite set of samples $X=[x_1,...,x_n]\in \mathbb{R}^{n\times D}$, we seek a continuous mapping, $f_{\theta}(x):\mathbb{R}^{D}\rightarrow \mathbb{R}^{d}$, where $d \ll D$, that transfers data into a compact latent space $Z$ while preserving essential structures of $X$ to facilitate most downstream tasks.
-Generally, the intrinsic structures of data are determined by \textit{both} the input data and specific task assumptions.
+\IEEEPARstart{L}{}earning low-dimensional representations from complex data without human supervision, \textit{i.e.}, unsupervised representation learning (URL), is a long-standing problem.
+As the high-dimensional data is usually highly redundant and non-Euclidean, a widespread assumption is that data lies in a low-dimensional ambient space. {However, URL algorithms under different tasks and data structures are designed independently of each other, yet they have the same ultimate goal of finding the desired embedding space.}

-\paragraph{Dimension reduction and graph embedding.} In many scenarios, we aim to encode non-Euclidean input data into a latent space $Z$ \textit{without any prior knowledge}, such as the clustering number or proxy tasks, as shown in Figure~\ref{fig:introduction}.
-In the task of dimension reduction (DR), the manifold assumption is widely adopted, which assumes the data $x_i$ is sampled from a compact manifold $\mathcal{M}$ immersed in the high-dimensional ambient space $\mathbb{R}^{D}$.
-The intrinsic structure can be modeled by a distance of the input data, e.g., a Riemannian metric $g$ on $\mathcal{M}$ defined on the tangent space $\mathcal{T}_{x}\mathcal{M}$ for all $x\in\mathcal{M}$.
-To be more general, the input data is a graph $\mathcal{G}=(V, E, X)$ in the graph embedding task (GE), where $V$ is a vertex set and $E$ is an edge set.
-We optimize $z=f_{\theta}(x)$ that the Euclidean distance $d(z_i,z_j)$ can reflect intrinsic nonlinear relations, such as $<x_i,x_j>_{g}$, between the corresponding sample pairs.
-Inspired by DR, we propose a similarly-based framework that preserves the given input structures.